ItsJamin/jamplay/README.md

 The visualizer should visualize the music.
 There are three main steps to this:
 - Analyze: Analyses the music and gives back the features
 - Mapper: How the features are *presented* ("What should be on the canvas?"), e.g. beats should make the screen red.
-- Visualizer: How the features are *displayed* ("What should be the canvas?"), e.g. visualizing through a pygame window or visualizing through an external LED-strip.
+- Visualizer: How the features are *displayed* ("What is the canvas?"), e.g. visualizing through a pygame window or visualizing through an external LED-strip.

 ## Planned

-- More features from analysis
-- A good mapper that is not just a one-trick-pony and actually creates interesting visualizations from the features
+- A good mapper that is not just a one-trick-pony and actually creates interesting visualizations from the features.
-- LEDVisualizer with neopixel probably
 - Website improvements:
     - only one user at the time as a player (the other one can maybe queue or suggest songs)
     - when searching for a song enter should directly add to queue
+- more features would be nice